 International Documentation Fund on Art Naïf

-The International Documentation Fund on Art Naif was born out of the passion of its own creator, Giuliano Tosi, for this artistic genre, a passion which, during the last twenty years, has prompted him to collect and catalogue a huge quantity of material of various nature, publications, articles, personal documents, rare and often unique original material impossible to get hold of.
+The International Documentation Fund on Art Naif was born out of the passion of its own creator, Giuliano Tosi, for this artistic genre, a passion which, during the last thirty years, has prompted him to collect and catalogue a huge quantity of material of various nature, publications, articles, personal documents, rare and often unique original material impossible to get hold of.

 At the moment, this fund hosts more than 3,200 print volumes, besides preserving the material collected by Tosi, material which comes from several hundred naïf authors who represent at least 45 nations.